Our Nursery Provision

 Who will look after my child during their time in nursery?

-Our nursery teacher is Mrs Southern who has many years of experience within Early Years and a passion for the holistic development of our youngest children.
-She is joined by Mrs Bazanek, Miss Swalwell and Miss Welford who are equally enthusiastic about Early Years and together provide high quality care and learning opportunities for all.
-Mrs Southern is also the academy's SENCO and is situated in the ideal place to identify any child who may need additional support very early on in their education.
-The nursery provision is directly next door to our two reception classes and shares the same outdoor space.
+Our nursery teacher is Mrs G Robinson who has many years of experience within Early Years and a passion for the holistic development of our youngest children.
+She is joined by Mrs Bazanek and Mrs C Robinson who are equally enthusiastic about Early Years and together provide high quality care and learning opportunities for all.
+The nursery provision is directly next door to our reception class and shares the same outdoor space.
 This is fantastic for transition should your child go on to secure a full time reception place in our school.
 Nursery children will already be familiar with our other Early Years staff and have had access to some of its provision.

 The academy also has a 'Care Team' who support children and families from nursery to Year Six.
 They are great people to ask for advice on a number of parenting topics, or just to offer a supportive ear when you need someone to talk to.
 Our Care Team is made up of Miss Sharp, Miss Carter and Mrs Brewster.